Geophysuni/imageTransform/README.md

 # ImageToImage
-This is a puthon code to transform your image to state of other that you like - simply change colors, filters and list of other parameters with one click.
+This is a python code to transform your image to state of other that you like - simply change colors, filters and list of other parameters with one click.

 1. Upload initial image
 2. Upload target image